 Closure completion criteria for discharges to surface water are already stated in the conditions of consent.
-Preliminary criteria are suggested as follows:

 Discharges from the site, either alone or in combination, shall not cause a significant adverse environmental effect on the receiving surface water, including users of the resource and aquatic biota.